pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 Here, I have only included steps to test the functioning of the Svija Tools panel, without a website.

-If you would prefer to test the whole process on a real website, simply reject this application with a note to that effect and I will submit revisted testing instructions with a test account.
+If you prefer to test the process on a real website, reject this application with a note to that effect and I will submit revisted testing instructions including a test account.

 ------------------------------
 ### In the Finder: